Djam88/coding_assessment/README.md

 ## Usage

-Click to open the link here in your webbrowser : https://djam88.github.io/coding_assessment/ Each question has 4 choices only one choice is correct
+-Click to open the link here in your webbrowser : https://djam88.github.io/coding_assessment/ -Each question has 4 choices
+-only one choice is correct

 ## Licence